LadyKerr/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the differences between `client-side routing` and `server-side routing`.
+- [ X ] Explain the differences between `client-side routing` and `server-side routing`.

+  Client-side-routing: uses javascript to manage state and process server requests smoother and faster.
+In this instance, the page does not need to be refreshed which makes interacting with the server faster and gives a smoother experience to the user.
+This is done through Components in react.

+Server-side-routing: requests made to the server requires a page refresh.
+The server then returns whatever information is needed to the browser by matching the url with whatever was coded to deliver the request to the user.
+This process can be really slow.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [ X ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  Create:Post, Update:Put and Delete Requests can be mapped to the CRUD acronym.

-- [ ] Mention three tools we can use to make AJAX requests.
+- [ X ] Mention three tools we can use to make AJAX requests.

+  Three tools we can use are .fetch(), .then(), .catch()

 ## Project Set Up